Porsche 934/5

-The Porsche 934/5 is a 1977 racing car that was designed as a hybrid of the Porsche 934 and Porsche 935 to compete in Racing Group 4 of the IMSA.
+The Porsche 934/5 is a racing car that was designed as a hybrid of the Porsche 934 and Porsche 935 to compete in Group 4 of the IMSA.

 History

 The Porsche 934/5 was assembled from 10 samples of Porsche 934 and Porsche 935, by incorporating the Chassis and engine of the 934 with the wheels, tires and rear wing configuration of the 935, creating the new 934/5.
 The goal for the new design was to compete in the Group 4 racing competition of the IMSA (International Motor Sport Association) in 1977.
-On January 22, 1977, Peter Gregg (racing driver) and Brumos crew team flew to Germany, in order to acquire the resources necessary for this new car under construction to be assembled.
+On January 22, 1977, Peter Gregg and Brumos crew team flew to Germany, in order to acquire the resources necessary for this new car under construction to be assembled.
 Gregg and his team decided to fit the 934 with the 935's rear wing and to add a turbocharger, so that they could compete with the other racing cars, such as the more powerful DeKon Monzas.
 The name has been carefully selected and origins from the Porsche 911 Turbo (code-named 930).
 The "4" in the name comes from the fact that the 934/5 was built to compete in the Group 4 of the IMSA.